jundalisay/sp/content/en/superphysics/principles/chapter-05c.md

 Chapter 1 explained that waves become nodes when they are concentrated together.
 We then call these nodes as ideas.

 Since these nodes are really waves, they easily show wave-properties.
-One of these properties is the connection of ideas.
+One of these properties is the connection of ideas, as Property 1 explained in Chapter 1d.

 ## Compound Ideas are Made up of Simple Ideas